Battle of Isaszeg (1849): Isaszeg and its surroundings in 1849

 The territory of the future battlefield was favorable for a battle.
 The defender, with the Rákos creek in front of the frontline, could find advantageous places to deploy its batteries on the heights from the right bank.
 The right wing of the defensive position, with the Várhegy hill, despite the village of Pécel, had advantageous, defendable slopes, while the left wing at Gödöllő, was more exposed to the danger of encirclement.
 Another disadvantage of the defensive position was the unfortunate position of Isaszeg, in front of the front line, which made it necessary to station troops at its eastern edge, which made the village an outpost, a target for the concentrated artillery fire of the enemy.
 The region east of the Rákos creek, despite the woods, did not impede the attackers' movements and deployment, providing them also cover from the enemies' eyes and artillery, being also favorable for installing artillery positions.
-On the other hand, because of the forest and the muddy, slippery sandy banks of the Rákos, for both the defenders and attackers, the use of the cavalry was problematic (but despite of this, as will be seen below, the cavalry was not entirely neglected in this battle).
+On the other hand, because of the forest and the muddy, slippery sandy banks of the Rákos, for both the defenders and attackers, the use of the cavalry was problematic (but despite this, as explained below, the cavalry was not entirely neglected in this battle).